comses/PDLM/Grammar_prompts/primer-fact-extractor.md

   - **Output Function (lambda_out):**
 	- Send a job signal to `job_out` when `job_count` is 1, 2, or 3.
   - **Confluent Transition Function (delta_conf):**
-    - Execute the internal transition function and output function if a message arrives at the same time.
+    - Execute the internal transition function and output function if a message arrives at the same time that may or may not be a state change.

 ### Atomic Model: Processor
 - **Ports:**